 2. Add visual or audio stimulation

 Colleagues working in the office see people, interact and watch things happen all day long.
 Why shouldn’t you?
 I’m not suggesting you watch binge-worthy shows on Netflix all day, or crank up your sound system, but you can have television or sounds in the background.
 Whether it’s a news channel, Travel, HGTV, or Discovery, it can provide much needed visual stimulation in your workday.
 You may want tunes, tranquil spa-like sounds or white noise to drown out distractions of a noisy neighbor or street traffic.
-I turn on 70’s Disco music when writing or replying to emails.
+I like to turn on 70’s Disco music when I’m writing or replying to emails.
 You know the conditions in which you work best, so choose accordingly.

 3. Have multiple workspaces

 If you are part of the WAH crowd, you need a functional work space with a desk of some sort.
 I have a comfortable, fully functional office with a view.
 But if you think I spend 10-12 hours in my dedicated office space every day you are mistaken.
 My formal workspace is where I hang out during conference calls, online meetings when I’m presenting or doing some serious work.